My goal as a therapist is to empower my clients by providing them with actionable steps to cope with anxiety and trauma.

-I fell in love with mental health when I took my first psychology class during high school.
+I fell in love with mental health when I took an AP psychology class during high school.
 I decided I would become a therapist so I could help anyone in crisis and normalize discussing mental health and wellness.

 As a therapist and a mental health advocate, I hope to provide as much mental health information as I can to others.

 My approach has developed from working as a substance abuse therapist and helping my clients find healthier coping skills.

-My approach integrates Cognitive Behavioral Therapy (CBT), Mindfulness, and Holistic methods.
+My approach integrates Cognitive Behavioral Therapy (CBT), Mindfulness, and Client Centered methods.
 Basically, what that all means is that I focus on:

 The relationship between your thoughts, feelings and behaviors.